 During the College's normal operating hours, the College is generally open to employees, students, visitors, contractors, and guests.
 Outside normal operating hours, key cards or police escort is required to access certain restricted areas.
 JCCC does not operate any residence halls.
 The main campus is monitored by Campus Police 24 hours a day.
-Other campuses may be patrolled by local law enforcement in that jurisdiction, and the JCCC PD may have a periodic presence on those campuses, especially in response to a specific report.
-Any person requesting a police escort on or off campus should contact JCCC Campus Police (main campus) or local law enforcement (other campuses).
+Other campuses may be patrolled by local law enforcement in that jurisdiction, and Campus Police may have a periodic presence on those campuses, especially in response to a specific report.
+Any person requesting a police escort on or off campus should contact Campus Police (main campus) or local law enforcement (other campuses).

 Property maintenance and access control on the main campus is monitored by JCCC's Campus Services and Information Services departments.
-Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
+Facilities and landscaping are maintained in a manner that minimizes hazardous conditions according to CPTED principles (Crime Prevention Through Environmental Design).
 Campus Police regularly patrol the campus and report malfunctioning lights and other unsafe physical conditions to Campus Services for correction.
 Other members of the College community may also report unsafe conditions and/or equipment problems.
 Campus Police work closely with the Access Control Department within Information Services to ensure that exterior doors are secure and that any door security/maintenance issues are responded to promptly.
 Digital security cameras are placed at strategic locations around campus, in most facilities and some parking areas.
 Specific buildings have cameras focused on areas of higher risk, such as facility entrances, elevators, and secure areas.
-Cameras are checked routinely through visual confirmation to ensure components are working via the central monitoring station.
+Cameras are checked routinely through visual confirmation to ensure components are working via the central monitoring station located in the Police Dispatch Communication Center.